ArsamIj/SQL-Challenge/README.md

 # SQL-Challenge

+### Instructions
+A) Access Employee_SQL folder which contains (3) SQL files that can be launched on PostgreSQL.
+B) From the (3) SQL files, EmployeeSQL_Schematas and EmployeeSQL_Queries are for reference only.
+The run the queries, use the EmployeeSQL_complete file.
+C) The resources folder contains (6) csv files which comprise of all datasets pertaining to the Pewlett Hackard employees between 1980s and 1990s.
+All datasets have already been imported into the tables within the EmployeeSQL_complete file.
+D) To run queries, use the EmployeeSQL_complete file.

 ## Pewlett Hackard Analysis

 The analysis allows reader/user to parse through hundreds of thousands of instances capturing information about past employeesat the Pewlett Hackard firm using an efficient query system developed using SQL within PostgreSQL.